-Business to Consumer (B2C) Meaning
+Business to Consumer (B2C) Definition and Types

 A business-to-consumer, or B2C, business model is one in which a company sells a service or product directly to a consumer.